Skip to content

 Global options:

-• Upgrade [Converted] documents: Will upgrade documents from previous versions of InDesign.
+• Upgrade [Converted] documents: Converts documents from older InDesign versions to the current version.

-Tip: The settings are saved every time you run the script, but if you keep the Opt/Alt key pressed while clicking Start, they will not be updated for the current session.
+🎓 Settings are automatically saved each time you run the script.
+However, holding the Opt/Alt key while clicking Start will prevent settings from updating during the current session.

 Hides all layers starting with either a dot or a hyphen, plus a hard-coded list of do-not-print layers (see below).
 Additionally, it moves all page objects from varnish, uv, foil, silver and white to separate spreads and labels the spreads.

-Tip: The script is designed to be run with QuickExport.jsx.
+💡 The script is designed to be run with QuickExport.

 Shows or hides all layers starting with either a dot or a hyphen, plus a hard-coded list of do-not-print layers: